 ShingraKoma to Tilad Do and Leh

-On the last day everyone was in hurry to reach the base camp as soon as possible and was literally running on the ice, so was I!
-In that period there was a time, where I found no one in front of me, just myself walking alone with my stick, blanket of ice, the sound of icebergs crushing and the clear blue sky.
+On the last day everyone was in a hurry to reach the base camp as soon as possible and was literally running on the ice, so was I!
+In that period there was a time, when I found no one in front of me, just myself walking alone with my stick, a blanket of ice, the sound of icebergs crushing, and the clear blue sky.
 So, I stopped to look back to see if anyone was behind me and surprisingly no one was there; but what I saw this magical view!

 The Chadar in between mountains and the golden rays of the sun were relaxing on the top of those mountains.
 It looked like a gateway to new life.